FScovell/GiantMachinesTTT/README.md

  - 1 5 9
  - 3 5 7

  - 1 4 7
  - 2 5 8
  - 3 6 9

+Stretch Goals:
+Incorporate ruby and sql, or aws amplify in order to have true online multiplayer.